nodepond/supersonic/README.md

 Inspect supersonic.rb and especially "seq16" for stuff to do.

+Type "man" for some help on the commands

 Note: Midi is not really used right at the moment...

 ```